 Keep reading to learn about the science behind instant ice and how you can set up your own instant ice lab!

 Make Your Own Instant Ice Crystals!

-Learn how to make instant ice crystals in this easy science experiment!
+Learn how to make instant ice crystals in one of the easiest crystal experiments we’ve ever tried.
 Just two ingredients and you’ll have instant ice in minutes!

 Why does instant ice work?

 Instant ice only works if you have a super purified water source like distilled water or purified water.
 Tap water and rainwater usually won’t work.